 Although it does not tell you what bats are decertified, the WSU site tells you what bats may have been initially certified.

-To become certified, a bat must pass a particular standard set by the governing body.
+To become certified, a bat must pass a particular standard the governing body sets.
 An independent sports science lab performs these tests at a major university.
-If the bat passes, then it is eligible to carry the stamping of the association.
+If the bat passes, it is eligible to carry the stamping of the association.

 If a bat does not pass, it is removed from play and becomes “decertified.”

 Although likely others, we can find three bats that have lost their certification over the last few years in the baseball space.
 They include the CF ZEN 2 3/4 Drop 10, the Marucci CAT 5-squared in 32 and 33 BBCOR, and the Reebok TLS.
 Those three lost their certification in both high school and collegiate play.
 The Marucci Black 33 and 34-inch bat lost its accreditation for NCAA play only.